 G4-LA9 Employee education and further training

-In the reporting year, employees across the Group attended on average around 15 hours of internal and external education and further training (previous year 16 hours).
-For key figures by gender and employee category, see Key figures Sustainability > Employees and society.
+In the reporting year, employees across the Group attended on average around 11 hours of internal and external education and further training (previous year 10 hours).
+For key figures by gender and employee category, see Key figures sustainability > Employees and society.

-The transfer rate of apprentices to a permanent employment relationship was 64% in 2015 (previous year 82%).
-The target is 75%.
+The transfer rate of apprentices to a permanent employment relationship was 83%.
+The target remains 75%.

 G4-LA10 Programs for skills management and lifelong learning

 The Potentials Management Programme remains a priority.
 The aim is to selectively identify talents throughout the company and support them along their path to middle or senior management.
-Initial experience of managerial or project management responsibility are part of this.
-The problems compiled as part of the programme are geared towards the reality at the company and sometimes provide decision-makers with concrete bases for action.
-The programme is intended to help fill at least half of all vacant managerial positions within the company with internal candidates.
-In 2015, this was achieved for 40% of all Group management vacancies (previous year 69%).
+Initial experience of managerial or project management responsibility is part of this.
+The problems investigated in project work as part of the programme are geared towards the reality at the company and provide the decision-makers involved with concrete bases for action.
+The Potentials Management Programme is intended to help fill at least half of all vacant managerial positions within the company with internal candidates.
+In 2017, this was achieved for 76% of all Group management vacancies.

 G4-LA11 Performance and career development of employees

 In everyday working life, the personal and professional development of each individual employee is encouraged in a variety of ways.
 This covers all areas of work, functions and age groups.
-Around 70% of all employees received appraisal interviews in 2015 at which development opportunities were also identified and discussed.
-As part of the standardised global performance assessment, development and compensation process (PDC), employees receive a performance assessment and/or agreement of objectives at least once a year.
-This process is gradually being introduced at the former Sanitec companies.
+Just under 80% of all employees received appraisal interviews in 2017 at which development opportunities were also identified and discussed.
+As part of the standardised global Performance assessment, Development and Compensation process (PDC), employees receive a performance assessment and/or agreement of objectives at least once a year.

 10.4 Diversity and Equal Opportunity (LA)